Nagendra Kumar Jain: Early life

-He was born on 20 October 1942 in Alwar Rajasthan and completed his primary education from Happy School.
+He was born on 20 October 1942 in Alwar, Rajasthan and completed his primary education from Happy School.
 Later he shifted to Jaipur for his higher education and completed his secondary education from Mahaveer School.
 He further continued his education from Maharaja College, Jaipur and graduated from Rajasthan College of Rajasthan University.
-He also represented state in several National and interstate Badminton tournaments from 1955 to 1968 and in 1977 he also played Nationals in veterans.
+He also represented the state in several National and interstate Badminton tournaments from 1955 to 1968 and in 1977 he also played Nationals in veterans.

 Career

-After receiving his degree of The Bachelor of Laws (LLB) from Jodhpur University in 1967 he was enrolled as an advocate on 26 January 1968 in Rajasthan High Court and started his practice with emphasis on Civil, Criminal, Constitutional, Writ, Company and Taxation Matters.
+After receiving his Bachelor of Laws (LLB) degree from Jodhpur University in 1967, he was enrolled as an advocate on 26 January 1968 in Rajasthan High Court and started his practice with emphasis on Civil, Criminal, Constitutional, Writ, Company and Taxation Matters.
 He also worked as a part-time Lecturer in Jodhpur University and served on the following positions before being appointed Judge of Rajasthan High court.